Jushsh/python-beginner/README.md

 Simple Python projects for learning purposes.

+## How to Run

+Make sure you have Python installed.

+Run this file in your terminal or command prompt:

 ## Project: Python Beginner Quiz

 This is a simple Python quiz game that asks 3 questions and shows your score.